mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==
+= 3.3.0 May 25, 2021 =
+* Introduces Freemius integration for selling Print My Blog Pro (plugin zip file about 2MB now, sorry, but I hope the often-requested improvements and having an actual business model will compensate for that)
+* Released new Pro Print features (print for free with browser, but some features only supported by Pro Print Service).
+Previous versions 3.0.0 to 3.2.4 were released to Founding Members only, so the previous release on WordPress.org before this was 2.9.7).
+See [printmy.blog](https://printmy.blog) for more info, pricing, and user manual.
+* "Print Now" renamed "Quick Print", but otherwise the same.
+The old print buttons (configured on the Print My Blog > Settings page) are also unchanged.
+* Removed dashboard notice for Print My Blog Pro (because it's released!
+This is it.)

 = 3.2.4 May 17, 2021 =
 * Fixed a bug when using the same article twice in a project
 * Don't use theme's custom CSS in projects (unless using the theme)